una/personal-goals/happy-moments/2017_happy-moments.md

 11/17/2017
 ---
 Today I am flying from Belfast to Baltimore.
 I had a 5-hour layover in Heathrow, which was actually pretty nice.
 I was able to chill for a while, and finish an audiobook (A House in the Sky — so intense and so good), and also get some work done (worked on the MyLibrary App using Preact CLI).

+11/18/2017
+---
+I went to an Etheopian restaurant with my parents and some Russian family friends today.
+The food was yummy and then we went back to one of their houses (which was massive by the way) for more drinks while I played ping pong and watched movie scnes on a projector.

+11/19/2017
+---
+I went and did a bunch of shopping with my parents today.
+We stopped by Marshall's which is massive and has a lot of good things for gifting.
+I gifted myself a candle :P

+11/20/2017
+---
+I spent the day hanging out in my house working, and woke up to my dog at my feet :) Then I watched baking TV shows with my Mom on the Food Network.

+11/21/2017
+---
+I saw Liza's new house today!
+It's pretty big, and kind of crazy that she's a homeowner now!
+What!
+We had dinner and hung out while she packed for the holidays.

+11/22/2017
+---
+Today I went to a bunch of doctors visits to get an MRI and some new pain meds.
+I also spent the evening doing a bullet journal page of ukulele chords.

+11/23/2017
+---
+Happy Thanksgiving!
+I woke up and watched the parade with my family, and then the dog show (as is traditional).
+Then we went to my cousins house for the dinner :) I lov turkey with cranberry sauce!
+And playing N64 between courses.
+My cousin also made a great brussels sprout salad with grapes and pistchios.

+11/24/2017
+---
+Today was black friday :) I didn't buy much (except a really great coat from Burlington).
+I also went to the Hunt Valley tree lighting with my parents (and Joe Flacco was there too!) and got dinner at CPK.
+After that I got ready and went out dancing with two friends in Fed Hill until 3 AM.

+11/25/2017
+---
+Today I went back to New York for the weekend before going right back out to San Francisco.
+Ben came over and we got some drinks in my neighborhood and I got to wear my new-to-me fur collar from my Mom :)

+11/26/2017
+---
+I went to the Museum of the American Indian (a Smithsonian) with Ben today after walking around Battery Park for a bit.
+They had a REALLY cool exhibition that focused on light and sound.
+After the museum we got lunch at the Dead Rabbit (and he loved it there :)) and then we went to my office to pick up some of my packages and play drums on the electric drumkit down there.

+11/27/2017
+---
+Today I flew into San Francisco to attend Clarity.
+I saw Jina's new place and ended up doing some shopping because the hotel was directly accross the street from the massive Westfield Shopping Center.
+I bought a *beautiful* Kate Spade watch and they honored the Cyber Monday deal for it in store (they wouldn't online).
+The speaker reception was also tonight (at Wingtip) and I got to saber a champagne!
+It was awesome!

+11/28/2017
+---
+Today was the first day of Clarity and I did my Hallelujah-based intro song :) It was a lot of fun and so many people said they loved my song and jokes.
+I also got dinner with a few people and had a mini South Africa trip reunion because Sebastian also showed up :)

+11/29/2017
+---
+Today was the last day of Clarity!
+I got to introduce and interview Debbie Millman, which was quiete the privelage, and the after party was at the Github office!
+Which I had been dying to go to.
+The drinks were great and Chris (my podcast cohost) also showed up so it was a nice reunion.